oleander/Unpack/README.markdown

 # Unpack*(er)* - *run files, run*

-## What is Unpacker?
+## What is Unpack?

-Unpacker makes it possible to unarchive rar and zip files using ruby.
+Unpack makes it possible to unarchive rar and zip files using ruby.

 You pass a directory and it will find all your archive files, unpack and remove them (if you want to).